Atomwaffen Division: Involvement in local far-right parties

-Non-U.S. branches
+International branches

-United Kingdom (Sonnenkrieg Division)
+The AWD had branches, chapters, or cells in several countries, including Argentina, Australia, Brazil, Bulgaria, Canada, Croatia, Estonia, Finland, France, Germany, Ireland, Italy, Latvia, Lithuania, the Netherlands, Russia, Spain and Ukraine.

+Sonnenkrieg Division (United Kingdom and Europe)

-The Sonnenkrieg Division (/ˈzɒnənˌkɹiːɡ/; Sonnenkrieg being German for "sun war") was a neo-Nazi group that was the United Kingdom-based branch of the Atomwaffen Division, and it maintained its links to the Atomwaffen Division by e-mail and chat room discussion as well as by its use of similar names and its distribution of similar propaganda.
-It surfaced in December 2018, when it was revealed that members of the group had suggested on the group's Discord server that Prince Harry was a "race traitor" who should be shot for marrying Meghan Markle, who is of mixed race; that police officers should be raped and killed; and that white women who date non-whites should be hanged.
-At its formation in 2018, the group was thought to have had 10 to 15 members in the UK and Europe, and some suspected members were thought to have been involved in a previous neo-Nazi group, the System Resistance Network (one of the aliases of National Action), which was linked to various acts of racial violence and arson in the UK.
-The BBC revealed that the leaders of the group were Andrew Dymock, 21, and Oskar Dunn-Koczorowski, 18.
+The Sonnenkrieg Division (SKD, /ˈzɒnənˌkɹiːɡ/; Sonnenkrieg being German for "Sun War") was a militant accelerationist organization that was active in the United Kingdom and the Netherlands from 2018 to 2020.
+Neo-Nazi Andrew Dymock founded SKD in 2018 and led the group until it was dissolved in 2020.
+SKD was linked to the AWD, and maintained its links by e-mail, chat room discussion, using similar names and distributing similar propaganda.
+The group was thought to have had 10 to 15 members in the UK and Europe, and some suspected members were thought to have been involved in a previous neo-Nazi group, the National Action's System Resistance Network, which was linked to various acts of racial violence and arson in the UK.

 Police arrested three suspected members of the Sonnenkrieg Division in early December 2018 as part of an "ongoing investigation into extreme right-wing activity".
 MI5, the British domestic intelligence agency, took the lead in the government's monitoring of far-right terrorism.

-On June 18, 2019, Sonnenkrieg members Dunn-Koczorowski and Michal Szewczuk, 19, were jailed for terrorism offences.
+On June 18, 2019, Sonnenkrieg members Dunn-Koczorowski and Michal Szewczuk, 19, were jailed for terrorism offenses.
 According to the prosecutor the men promoted "engaging in a "total attack" on the system", Dunn-Koczorowski having proclaimed "terror is the best political weapon for nothing drives people harder than a fear of sudden death" and were intent on action.
 Furthermore, the group was influenced by James Mason who "may well represent the most violent, revolutionary and potentially terroristic expression of right-wing extremism current today".
 Dunn-Koczorowski was sentenced to 18 months in prison for encouraging terrorism, and Szewczuk was sentenced to four years in prison for encouraging terrorism and possessing documents that are useful to a terrorist, such as bomb-making instructions.